Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 - Creation of software apps for communication.
 Intended app users are humans and AI.
 - Vlpt should be easily writable and readable by humans and AI.
 Ease of reading and writing of Vlpt text by AI is extremely important.
+- Vlpt text should serve as replacement for:
+  - HTML
+  - Markdown
+  - JSON if not used for Javascript.
+  - Office software for documents, presentations, spreadsheets, management, and more.

 Features related to printing on surfaces like paper sheets are welcome but have no priority because Vlpt is meant for an efficient convenient world without polluting, wasteful, limiting, inconvenient, printed documents.